 Papers in Preparation

-des Roches S, Post DM, Turley NE, Bailey JK, , Hendry AP, Kinnison MT, Palkovacs EP, Schweitzer JA, Vellend M. The ecological importance of biodiversity within species.
+In review – Roches S, Post DM, Turley NE, Bailey JK, Hendry AP, Kinnison MT, Schweitzer JA, Palkovacs EP.
+Ecological effects of variation within species.

 Turley NE, Davies TJ, Schaefer H, Crawley MJ.
 Long-term herbivore exclusion and nutrient addition interact to shape plant species richness and phylogenetic diversity.

 Barker CA*, Turley NE, Orrock JL, Ledvina JA, Brudvig LA.
 No evidence that post-agricultural soils limit plant establishment and growth compared to soils from non-agricultural remnant habitats.